kmx-analytics-showcase/2021/README.md

 # 2021
-The dataset and other resources will become available on 12/5/2020!
+The dataset and other resources will become available on Friday, 12/5/2020